A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

 \subsection{Large-Timestep Scaling}

-The large-timestep scaling of quantities and matrices in the time-domain is similar to their low-frequency counterparts in the frequency-domain setting.
-For consistency between time-domain and frequency-domain, we use the notation $\omega := \Delta t^{-1}$ in further large-timestep analysis, where $\Delta t$ denotes the timestep used in the simulation.
+The large-timestep scaling of physical quantities in time-domain is similar to their low-frequency counterparts in the frequency-domain setting.
+For consistency between time- and frequency-domain, we use the notation $\omega := \Delta t^{-1}$ in further large-timestep analysis, where $\Delta t$ denotes the timestep used in the simulation.
 In the large-timestep regime, the plane-wave excitation and its induced surface current densities scale as follows \cite{ZC2000,GAM+2017,BMC+2017}:

 When $\omega \to 0$ (equivalently, $\Delta t \to \infty$), the unknowns $\jfrakbm$ and $\mfrakbm$ are dominated by their local loop components.
-As a consequence, the global loops and stars suffer from a loss of significant digits when stored together with the local loops in the same floating point variable.
-This numerical loss of accuracy may not manifest itself in the solution or in the induced near fields, but it will be prominently present in the far-field computation \cite{LCA+2024}.
+As a consequence, the global loop and star components suffer from a severe loss of significant digits when stored together with the local loops in the same floating-point variable, due to finite-precision arithmetic.
+This numerical cancellation leads to inaccuracies that may not be apparent in the solution itself or in the induced near fields, but becomes clearly visible in post-processed quantities, such as far-field patterns \cite{LCA+2024}.

+For time-domain matrices, their large-timestep scaling can be derived from those of the TD-EFIE and TD-MFIE operators in \cite{LCA+2024}, or from the low-frequency counterpart in the frequency-domain \cite{GAM+2017,BMC+2017}.
 The TD-PMCHWT matrix $\Qfrak$ in \eqref{eq:dis_PMCHWT} has the following large-timestep scaling: